sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 	head -50000 ~/RNAseq-model/data/ERR315325_2.fastq | gzip > salivary_repl1_R2.fq.gz

 .. note:: What are above commands doing?
 First of all there are 2 programs being used in this process.
-We call head, a program which reads the top of lines of a file (1 to 10000 etc.) to read the first 50000 lines from the file ERR315325_1.fastq.
-We are also giving what is called the "complete path" (~/RNAseq-model/data/ERR315325_1.fastq), which is a "good practice" when using the command line.
-Now the 200000 lines from the fastq file is transfered to gzip, another program, in the pipeline.
+We call head, a program which reads the top of lines of a file (1 to 10000 etc.) to read the first 50,000 lines from the file ERR315325_1.fastq.
+We are also giving what is called the "complete path" (~/RNAseq-model/data/ERR315325_1.fastq), which is a "good practice", when using the command line.
+Now the 50,000 lines from the fastq file is transfered to gzip, another program, in the pipeline.
 The symbol "|" is called "piped", which takes the output from one program, in our case head, and inputs to the other program, gzip.
-So gzip now takes the 200000 lines and renames it salivary_repl1_R1.fq.gz and then zips it to reduce space.
+So gzip now takes the 50,000 lines and renames it salivary_repl1_R1.fq.gz and then zips (.gz extension) to reduce space.

 Now we have two files, with R1 and R2 suffix.